IBM 3270: Principles

 In a data stream, both text and control (or formatting functions) are interspersed allowing an entire screen to be painted as a single output operation.
-The concept of formatting in these devices allows the screen to be divided into fields (clusters of contiguous character cells) for which numerous field attributes, e.g., color, highlighting, character set, protection from modification, can be set.
+The concept of formatting in these devices allows the screen to be divided into fields (clusters of contiguous character cells) for which numerous field attributes, e.g., color, highlighting, character set, and protection from modification, can be set.
 A field attribute occupies a physical location on the screen that also determines the beginning and end of a field.
 There are also character attributes associated with individual screen locations.